purestorage/helm-charts/pure-k8s-plugin/README.md

 1. Uninstall the legacy installation by following [the instructions](https://hub.docker.com/r/purestorage/k8s/)
 2. Reinstall via helm
     a. convert pure.json into arrays info in your values.yaml, (online tool: https://www.json2yaml.com/)
+3. Pay an attention to the full path of directory for flex plugin
+    a. make sure the either orchestrator.k8s.flexPath or orchestrator.openshift.flexPath must be exactually same as the current full path of your flex plugin dir.
+    ```
+    # how to find the full path of flex plugin dir
+    # ssh to a node which has flex plugin installed
+    # for k8s
+    root@k8s-test-k8s-0:~# find /usr/libexec/kubernetes/kubelet-plugins/ -name "flex" | xargs dirname
+    /usr/libexec/kubernetes/kubelet-plugins/volume/exec/pure~flex
+    # for openshift
+    root@k8s-test-openshift-0:~# find /etc/origin/node/kubelet-plugins/ -name "flex" | xargs dirname
+    /etc/origin/node/kubelet-plugins/volume/exec/pure~flex
+    ```